theoldonee/Office_Object_detection/README.md

     * Install "[torch v12.9](https://pytorch.org/)" if you would like to train the model on a custom dataset.
 ## GUI Lag
 ### Possible Solutions
-* Press the "Reset" button
+* Press the "Reset" button.
-* Quit program and restart
+* Quit program and restart.